DanyloNovikov/jack-bot/README.md

 # Jack bot (boilerplate for [telegram-bot-ruby](https://github.com/atipugin/telegram-bot-ruby))

-Telegram bot for search alcohol drink and cocktail.
-An example with comfortable scaling and the ability to connect to the postgresql database through the ActiveRecord library.
+Telegram bot for searching for alcoholic drinks and cocktails.
+Example with convenient scaling and ability to connect to postgresql database via ActiveRecord library in the future it is planned to change the default ORM to a faster one.

 ---